Getting Started

 Select Repository or Upload Code

 Choose a connected repository from your VCS provider or upload source code as a zip file.
+Source code access is strongly recommended for the most comprehensive results.

 2